KnairdA/blog.kummerlaender.eu/source/00_content/pages/about.md

 Between 2013 and 2015 I also studied for my A levels at the _Technische Oberschule_ which I concluded top of my class and with a grade point average of _1.1_.
 Starting this fall I will study mathematics at the Karlsruhe Institute of Technology.

-Although software development and tickering with my computer systems definitely is a primary occupation of mine both professionally and recreationally, I also enjoy reading _hard science fiction_ books and attending concerts and festivals of _orchestral_ and _Metal_ music.
-If you are interested, a overview of my musical interests is available as a [blog article](/article/musikalischer_jahresruekblick_2013/) in German.
+Although software development and tickering with my computer systems definitely is a primary occupation of mine both professionally and recreationally, I also enjoy reading _hard science fiction_ books and attending concerts and festivals of _Classical_ and _Metal_ music.

 I use this website to document some of my [thoughts and experiences](/archive) concerning software development and various other topics in addition to summarizing some of my [projects](/category/projects).